If you are using a Mac, you have a few options for Terminals.

 In this class, we will set up and show only how to use the Terminal program provided by Apple.
-You’ll find this program under Applications/Utilities.
+You’ll find this program under /Applications/Utilities.

 The terminal opens and begins with a prompt.

-Open the Terminal for the first time and you will see.
+Open the Terminal for the first time, and you will see.

-, the terminal responds with something like:
+Type the letters pwd and hit return.
+The terminal responds with something like:

 We will soon learn how to navigate around the working directory.
 But first, lets discuss the two keyboard modifier keys you need to know in Unix: